 - Regular review

-After this short introduction let’s look at each of these steps in more detail.
+Now, let’s look at each step in more detail.

 1. Make a stock investment plan